computational-linguistics-class/computational-linguistics-class.github.io/homework/transformers/transformers.md

 Here are the deliverables that you will need to submit:
 * Code (as a downloaded Colab notebook)
 * Your compiled dataset, including train/dev/test splits
-* PDF report
+* PDF report with analyses for Part 1 and Part 2 of this assignment
-* One favourite 150-token generation sample
+* One favorite 150-token generation sample from Part 1
 </div>

 ## Recommended readings